Citytracking/dotspotting/README.FLAMEWORK.md

 [http://www.youtube.com/watch?v=i6Fr65PFqfk](http://www.youtube.com/watch?v=i6Fr65PFqfk "Why I Hate Django")

 All software development is basically pain management and Flamework is not really a framework, at least not by today's standards.
-It assumes that the most important thing is the speed with which the code running an application can be re-arranged, in order to adapt to circumstances, even if it's at the cost of "doing things twice" or "repeating ourselves".
+It assumes that the most important thing is the *speed with which the code running an application can be re-arranged, in order to adapt to circumstances*, even if it's at the cost of "doing things twice" or "repeating ourselves".

 Dotspotting itself may eventually become a framework but today it is *not*.
 Today, Dotspotting is a nascent application that is still trying to recognize, never mind, understand its boundaries.
 That means it's just too soon for for a unified data and object model and nothing is gained by having to fight against one all the time in order to adapt it to the application itself.